- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 - The Defendant was Aided in the Commission of the Offense

-If one or more persons aided the defendant to achieve sexual contact, the resulting charge is CSC 2nd degree, if any of the following circumstances exist:
+If one or more persons aided the defendant in achieving sexual contact, the resulting charge is CSC 2nd degree, if any of the following circumstances exist:

 - The suspect knew or ought to know that the victim was mentally or physically challenged or physically helpless during the commission of the offense